-The Christian Cafe Soup Kitchen operates Monday through Friday from 12 – 2 pm and two Saturdays of the month 11:30am – 1:30 pm, serving both lunch and dinner.
-Run solely by dedicated volunteers, the soup kitchen serves an average of 150 people per day.
-Though a “soup” kitchen, the chef’s prepare home style, nutritious, and well balanced meals.
-The Christian Café was featured on the Food Network's Restaurant Impossible where celebrity Chef Robert Irvin and his team renovated the kitchen and dining room and spotlighted our Chef Emeriti, Miss Georgianna Loney-Wilson who was at the time, 80 years young.
-She has since retired.
+The Soulfood Cafe Soup Kitchen serves lunch Monday through Friday from 12 – 2 pm and dinner is served Monday, Wednesday, Thursday and Friday.
+Run solely by dedicated volunteers, the soup kitchen serves an average of 175 people per day.
+Though a “soup” kitchen, the chef’s prepare home style, nutritious, and well-balanced meals.
+The Soulfood Café was featured on the Food Network's Restaurant Impossible where celebrity Chef Robert Irvin and his team renovated the kitchen and dining room and spotlighted our Chef Emeriti, the late Georgianna Loney-Wilson who was at the time, 80 years young.

-St. James Diaper Bank and Period Project is new to the agency and in conjunction with the Community Foodbank of New Jersey (CFBNJ), pampers are available to women and men with children who are in need.
-In addition to pampers, through funding from the National Council of Jewish Women, the CFBNJ provides SJSSC with feminine hygiene products, a recent pilot project for the agency to help women who cannot afford to purchase those items.
+St. James Diaper Bank and feminine Hygiene Project is in conjunction with the Community Foodbank of New Jersey (CFBNJ), diapers are available to women and men with children who are in need.
+Adult diapers are also available for those in need.
+In addition to diapers, the CFBNJ provides SJSSC with feminine hygiene products, to help women who cannot afford to purchase those items.
 Diapers and feminine hygiene products are available Tuesday – Thursday, between 11am – 2pm.

 Be a Blessing Holiday Distribution operates annually during the holiday season and is in collaboration with Saint James AME Church.
 A meal which includes a turkey and all the fixings needed to prepare a Thanksgiving and/or Christmas dinner is distributed to more than 500 families for each holiday.
 A hot meal is served to the hungry the day after Thanksgiving and for Christmas, more than 1500 toys are distributed to children who are less fortunate.